faanross/faanross.github.io/content/posts/post-1.md

 ***
 [FOR THE VIDEO VERSION OF THIS COURSE CLICK HERE]()

-# Introduction

-Hellom friend, so glad you could make it!
+# Hello friend, so glad you could make it!

 {{< figure src="/img/poe.gif" title="" class="custom-figure" >}}

+This is the first in what I intend to be an ongoing, always-evolving series on threat hunting.

 In this course we'll learn how to threat hunt both classical and reflective DLL-injected C2 implants.
 We'll do so from 3 approaches: memory forensics, log analysis + UEBA, and traffic analysis.
 The entire course is practically-oriented, meaning that we'll learn by doing.
 I'll sprinkle in a tiny bit of theory just so we are on the same page re: C2 frameworks and DLL-injection attacks; and in case you wanted to dig in deeper I provide extensive references throughout this document.